 Serving as a witness to the short form consent process

 Either the interpreter or a second individual (fluent in both languages) can serve as the witness.
 The witness cannot be otherwise involved in the study.
-The witness can be a family member, friend, church member, a clinic nurse who is not involved in the study, or anyone 18 years or older.
+The witness can be a family member, friend, a clinic nurse who is not involved in the study, or anyone 18 years or older.

 Meaning of attestation to the short form consent process